-A doctor of chiropractic (DC), chiropractor or chiropractic physician, is a medical professional who is trained to diagnose and treat disorders of the musculoskeletal and nervous systems.
+A Doctor of Chiropractic (DC), chiropractor, or chiropractic physician is a medical professional who is trained to diagnose and treat disorders of the musculoskeletal and nervous systems.
 Chiropractors treat patients of all ages—infants, children, and adults.
 They believe in a conservative (non-surgical) hands-on approach to treating these disorders.

 Chiropractors do not perform surgery.
 Although hands-on manipulation of the problem-specific joints is central to chiropractic, treatment focuses on whole-body health.
 Working toward restoring and maintaining overall health may include physiological therapeutics (done by a physical therapist) and lifestyle counseling.

-Chiropractors treat patients in different settings, such as a private or group practice, multi-disciplinary group practice, or hospitals and other healthcare facilities.
+Chiropractors treat patients in different settings, such as a private or group practice, multi-disciplinary group practice, or hospitals and other health care facilities.